The Best of Roxy Music

 The Best of Roxy Music is a greatest hits album by English art rock band Roxy Music, released in 2001.
-At least one song from all eight of the band's studio albums is represented, as well as some non-album singles.
+The album includes at least one song from all eight of the band's studio albums and all three of their non-album single A-sides.
 The songs are arranged in reverse chronological order.
+None of Bryan Ferry's solo tracks are included.